saulpw/visidata/www/docs/async.md

 The `Progress` object contributes 1 towards the total for each iteration.
 To contribute a different amount, use `Progress.addProgress(n)` (n-1 if being used as an iterable, as 1 will be added automatically).

-## Progress as context handler
+## Progress as context manager

-To manage `Progress` without wrapping an iterable, use it as a context handler with only a `total` kwarg, and call `addProgress` as progress is made:
+To manage `Progress` without wrapping an iterable, use it as a context manager with only a `total` keyword argument, and call `addProgress` as progress is made:

 ```
 with Progress(total=amt) as prog: